learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

-# Dynamic Routes in React Router
+# Nested Routes

-## Objectives
+## Learning Goals

-- Describe how to render JSX within a `Route`
+- Create nested routes in React Router
-- Describe how **React Router** allows nesting routes and URL parameters
+- Use URL parameters in React Router
-- Explain how to organize routes in a standard **React Router** application
+- Use the `useRouteMatch` and `useParams` hooks to access information React Router's internal state

-## Overview
+## Introduction

-In the previous lesson, we saw how to have routes dynamically render different components.
+In the previous lesson, we saw how to have routes conditionally render different components.
 However, as you may have noticed, each time we rendered one component, our previous component disappeared.